The Old Flag: What was Surrendered? What was Won?

 African American voting rights would be another war or a long fight in Congress and the courts.

 In his Boothbay speech

-but you cannot fight men into civilization, and we shall not hasten anything by anger."2
+but you cannot fight men into civilization, and we shall not hasten anything by anger."

-Frustrated with rabble rousing, Chamberlain was perhaps thinking of hypocrisy in his own party when he stated,
+Frustrated with rabble rousing and calls to take up arms, Chamberlain was perhaps thinking of hypocrisy in his own party when he states,

 But some say we cannot have peace here because the negroes do